vlitzke/kitchenflies/DNAseq/06_targetInDels/README.md

 2. Create a dictionary: `picard CreateSequenceDictionary R=./PATH/TO/dmel-all-chromosome-r6.54.fasta O=./PATH/TO/dmel-all-chromosome-r6.54.dict`
 3. Create an index: `samtools faidx ./PATH/TO/dmel-all-chromosome-r6.54.fasta`

+It takes a coordinate-sorted and indexed BAM and outputs a list of the regions where there are sites of extant and potential indels.

 ```
 gatk3 \
 -T RealignerTargetCreator \